highchair/artinruins-com/_property/ri-tool.md

 <details markdown="1" class="rhythm">
   <summary>More history</summary>

+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_

+The Providence Tool complex consists of a two-story brick structure facing West River Street.
+This part of the complex, which dates to the Civil War, is characterized by intricate brick corbelling and a striking Italianate tower with arch windows.
+Other parts of the complex include a large three-story brick addition to the west and a number of small brick structures with monitor and gable roofs, as well as several post-World War II prefabricated metal sheds.
+The two-story block features rectangular window openings with a combination of 6/6 sash, 6/6 sash set below fixed, 6-light sash, and openings filled in with glass block; all with simple lintels and sills.
+The three-story tower features brick corbelling, a bracketed cornice and round-arch window openings.
+The three-story ell features segmental-arch window openings with a combination of multi-light sash and partially filled in openings with small replacement windows.
+A paved parking area is located to the east.

+The **Providence Tool Company** manufactured rifles for the Union Anny during the Civil War at this site.
+At another facility on Wickenden Street (since demolished) it also produced sewing machines.
+In 1883, the company was split in two: the **Household Sewing Machine Company** and the **Rhode Island Tool Company**, the latter of which continued to operate in the West River Street building.
+Later in the company’s history, it turned from producing rifles to making machine bolts and forgings (RJHPHC data sheet; Woodward 1986: Kulik 1978; RIHPHC 1981).

+R.I.
+Tool Company still uses the building as a factory today.
+J. Vingi and Son, Inc., a wholesale produce company, occupies part of the complex.
+The-ProvidenceTool complex is now one of the few surviving historic mill sites in the southern West River are'1⁄2which was once home to the Corliss Steam Engine Company (146 West River Street) and the Silver Spring Bleaching and DyeingCompany(387CharlesStreet- notextant).

+***

 _From “RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”, Gary Kulik and Julia C. Bonham, 1978_